mochetts/dupchecker/README.md

 # Future work 🔮

 1. Add a way (sidebar or modal) to show the full file contents highlighting the duplications
-2. Highlight the duplicated text in the rich text editor
-3. Add integration tests (e.g using selenium)
+2. Add integration tests (e.g using selenium)